patrickroberts/di-proxy/README.md

 ## Some Notes on Performance

 Internally this dependency injection uses [`Proxy`][proxy], which some may frown upon due to the overhead of invoking meta traps.
-However, I have taken note of this and wrote the library to balance convenience with performance by [_memoizing_][memoize] each property accessor.
+However, I have taken note of this and wrote the library to balance convenience with performance by optionally [_memoizing_][memoize] each property accessor by default.
 Not sure what I mean?
 Here's an example:

 ```js
 const stringInject = createInjector((prop) => {